Innovative Programs and Services

 - “SOS Devoirs” – personal homework assistance

-Homework should be a positive, stress-free learning opportunity.
-Accordingly, French-language school boards offer the “SOS Devoirs” homework assistance service to students from grades 1 to 12 to help them understand and do their homework.
-This service is funded through the Canada-Ontario Agreement and is available thanks to the collaborative effort of all French-language school boards.
+French-language school boards offer the "SOS Devoirs" homework assistance service to students from grades 1 to 12 to help them better understand and do their homework.
+Students can now ask their questions by phone, SMS, E-mail, chat or through social media.

 - FLE’s unique cultural activities